-Gorman-Rupp: A Fast-Growing Future Dividend King That Keeps 'Pumping' Out The Dividends (NYSE:GRC)
+Gorman-Rupp: A Fast-Growing, Future Dividend King That Keeps 'Pumping' Out The Dividends (NYSE:GRC)

 GRC underperformed the S&P 500 due to the tech bubble, for 15 years, before overtaking it and then recently underperforming again due to headwinds such as the trade war and Great LockDown Recession.

-But you'll note that over the past 26 years its average rolling returns, across all time periods where firmly double-digits.
+But you'll note that over the past 26 years, its average rolling returns across all time periods where firmly double digits.
 In fact, most of the time GRC outperforms the broader market.

 7 Proven Long-Term Strategies For Outperforming The S&P 500

-(Source: Ploutos) data as of May
+(Source: Ploutos) Data as of May

-You can see that seven "smart beta" strategies outperform the market over the long-term.
-But in any given period of time what works on Wall Street changes.
+You can see that seven "smart beta" strategies outperform the market over the long term.
+But in any given period of time, what works on Wall Street changes.

 What Strategies Work Best During Various Parts Of The Market Cycle

-Note: This article was co-produced with Dividend Sensei and edited by Brad Thomas.